KaGaSi/project/Common/03-CommonUtilities.md

 > > > specify that the `<input.vcf>` contains aggregates with joined
 > > > coordinates

-\todo implement using only selected bead types for calculation
+\todo GyrationAggregates: implement using only selected bead types for calculation

-\todo understand `jacobi` function
+\todo GyrationAggregates: understand `jacobi` function

 # GyrationMolecules utility {#GyrationMolecules}